A view across meadows of St Albans Cathedral from Verulam Park in summer.

 Is St Albans a good base for walking holidays?

-Yes — its mix of history, green space, and trail connections makes it ideal for combining heritage sightseeing with countryside walking.
+Yes — its mix of historic sights, green space, and trail connections makes it ideal for combining city exploration with countryside walking.

-Can I get to St Albans without a car?
+Can you get to St Albans without a car?

-Easily — there are two railway stations (St Albans City and St Albans Abbey) with frequent trains to London, Watford, and beyond.
+Yes — St Albans City and St Albans Abbey stations both have frequent services to London, Watford, and surrounding towns.

 Are there circular walks from St Albans?

-Yes — from short parkland loops to day walks linking villages like Sandridge, Wheathampstead, and Redbourn.
+Yes — routes range from short parkland loops to longer walks linking villages such as Sandridge, Wheathampstead, and Redbourn.